pmchrist/Capsule_Climate/notes.md

 4) Fixed the bug of "chaotic" crash of economy, from high cp bankruptcies               !
 Done At the end, the issue boiled down to the fact that there was overborrowing.
 It occured because all of the Expected Demand was counted into the projected sales.
 It is the case for the properly working CP, but this assumption fails for the newcomers.
 As they do not have labor or in some cases machines to produce all the stuff to satisfy the demand.
 As a result they overextend credit line, get machines + some workers, produce few products and go bankrupt being not able to cover the first credit payment.
     Additionally, most of the time the CP got machines but not workers, to get workers they hiked salaries, to cover them they hiked prices, given old information.
 They did not manage to sell anything, payed elevated wages and went bankrupt, throwing economy into the inflationary loop.
 There were a lot of wages and no production with high bankruptcy rates.
 It was fixed by restricting financing for the CP in check_funding_restrictions_cp!
+    Addition: The fix did not work for the shock case, as system's averages were too off.
+However, the issue is indeed the same.
+Now it is fixed.
+So, the problem was in the borrowing, but now instead of just limiting Demand Expected we go straight to the Demand Unsatisfied.
+It produces by far better results.
+Obviously, producers might not know their unsatisfied demand, but we can argue that creditors do.
+Additionally, the earliest try at fix where I just improved the convergence of the consumermarket, seems to work for many cases as it improved the Demand part, leaving unsatisfied Demand empty thereforew making additional borrowing restricted.
+Therefore, we either set market to a lot of steps or use Unsatisfied Demand.
+Btw, there is still the variable for lowering the borrowing, but it is higher now.
 5) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - Done)                                                  !
 Done
 6) Provided plots make sense but it seems there is a chaos region introduced.
 To quantify it we should expand plot to a phase plot, Heatmap for Opinion vs p_f, check size of chaotic region.
 Heatmaps can be probabiltiies of green adoption based on initial parameters.      !
 Done
 	- Quantify stochasticity in the simulation with multiple runs.                          !
 Done - Nearly zero